simonpucher/AgenaTrader/Tutorial/Connect_GitHub_with_AgenaTrader/README.md

 [Have a look at this mklink guide](http://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/)

-The following three AgenTrader directories are important for us:
+The following three AgenaTrader directories are important for us:
 - indicator => `[... path to your AgenaTrader User directory ...]\AgenaTrader\UserCode\ScriptedConditions\`
 - condition => `[... path to your AgenaTrader User directory ...]\AgenaTrader\UserCode\ScriptedConditions\`
 - strategy => `[... path to your AgenaTrader User directory ...]\AgenaTrader\UserCode\ScriptedConditions\`